book cover

 Buttermilk Cake

 • Preheat and Prepare – Heat oven to 350 degrees and prepare the cake pans.
 You can use a 10 x 2 pan or two 8 x 2 round cake pans.
-Add parchment paper to the bottom, butter, and add a little flour for easy removal.
+Add parchment paper and butter to the bottom, and add a little flour for easy removal.
 You can also prepare the ingredients.

 ingredients in bowls to make a buttermilk cake